thenormalsquid/bstree/readme.md

 This little repo is part of an ongoing project to compare how binary search trees are implemented in various languages.
+The goal is twofold:

+1. Acquire an intuitive sense for how binary trees work.
+2. Investigate a range of engineering techniques for implementing binary trees.

 ## TODO